-Sonya Pfeiffer is a longtime supporter of the arts, with a passion for learning about artists and their diverse approaches to art-making and interpreting the world around us.
-A former television journalist who is now a practicing civil rights and criminal defense attorney, Sonya has long considered the written word and visual art personal passions.
-She has written and produced documentaries, including the award-winning short “Life, Liberty and the Pursuit of Social Justice.”
-She also regularly writes for a variety of local publications in Charlotte, and frequently puts her visual skills to work for legal clients by creating films that document their lives and personal struggles.
+Sonya Pfeiffer is a committed advocate for the arts with a passion for learning about diverse approaches to art-making and how artists interpret the world around us.
+A former television journalist who is now a practicing civil rights and criminal defense attorney, Sonya has long been devoted to the written word and visual art.
+She has directed and produced documentaries, including the award-winning short “Life, Liberty and the Pursuit of Social Justice.”
+Sonya regularly moderates panel discussions related to law, art, and current events.
+She also writes for a variety of local publications in Charlotte, and frequently puts her visual skills to work for legal clients by creating films that document their lives and personal struggles.

 Sonya leads the gallery’s strategic planning and programming.
 She is committed to representing artists who create challenging, thought-driven work that addresses relevant issues in our global society, as well as artists who embrace beauty, the power of color, texture and gesture, and who understand art’s value in allowing us all space to escape.
 In addition to vibrant commercial solo and group exhibitions, Sonya also works on developing meaningful programming that addresses contemporary societal issues and focuses on creating dialogue through art.

 Morgan Mathieu Tran is a devoted arts advocate and leader, serving the Charlotte community for nearly ten years in both nonprofit and commercial art realms.
 As managing director, Morgan executes Elder Gallery’s vision through her curation of exhibitions and programming, as well as oversight of artist development, client relations, operations, staff management, and community outreach.
 As an artist herself, Tran is dedicated to amplifying and centering artistic voices within Elder’s many spheres, serving as a champion for both creators and collectors alike.